 The natives adopted a rather humane or improved method later on.
 Instead of using repeated compasses of enclosures an army of men would form a circle and drive the beast to one enclosure.
 For days tom beaters and fire bearers make the silent march trapping the beast and driving them to the stockade.

-The nosing art is the most interesting and the daring job on their hands.
-People hailing from North and the East of the Island affectionately known as ‘panickears’ are these men.
+The nosing art is the most interesting and the daring have a job on their hands.
+People hailing from North and the East of the Island affectionately known as ‘panickers’ are these men.
 Reputed for their bravery and mastery in tracking wild elephants these men follow wind patterns.
-Armed with indelible smell and instinct the only tool in their possessing is a rope made out of deer skin for nosing.
-The ‘rodiya’, a tribe belonging to the lowest in the Islands cast system are the manufacture s of this rope.
+Armed with indelible smell and instinct the only tool in their possession is a rope made out of deerskin for nosing.
+The ‘rodiya’, a tribe belonging to the lowest in the Islands cast system are the manufacturers of this rope.

 Men stage a run luring the animal to charge towards the trap while other coils the hind legs to a tree stump.
 The rope has a horn which dangles from one end and eventually tangles up in the thicket.
 Once the animal has been secured a hut is built on the spot to protect from sun and rain and the tedious taming commences by constantly creating fires to subdue rage.
 This is followed by offering fresh fruits and water after weeks of starvation.

 Captive elephants are mainly exported to Arab lands from Mannar port.
 A local boat, or ‘dhonee’, is utilized for this purpose.
-Accounts of violent struggles erupted at these places and many are eye witness to creature flexing every muscle and nerve to stay on land.
-The animal is loaded to the boat facing backward to avoid fright.
+Accounts of violent struggles erupted at these places and many are an eyewitness to creature flexing every muscle and nerve to stay on land.
+The animal is loaded on to the boat facing backwards to avoid fright.

 A huge 100 – 200 beasts are exported after supplying to the state.